-Figure 7: Risk management
+Risk management

 The core of the Risk Management System consists of a Governance part and a Risk management part.
-In the governance part, starting from the vision and mission and business strategy, the risk strategy and risk appetite are derived.
-The components risk policy, risk classification and risk organisation are necessary conditions to enable these strategic risk processes.
-To ensure an integrated approach the second line key functions and the business use the same risk classification, operations are covered by the risk appetite and are aligned by a policy structure.
-Decision making is in line with risk policy and risk appetite of Proteq.
+In the governance part, starting from the VIVAT mission and business strategy, the Risk Strategy and Risk Appetite are derived.
+The components Risk Policy, Risk Classification and Risk Organisation are necessary conditions to enable these strategic risk processes.
+To ensure an integrated approach the first line product and functional lines and the second line key functions use the same risk classification, operations are covered by the Risk Appetite and are aligned by a policy structure.
+Decision making is in line with Risk Policy and Risk Appetite of Proteq.